-Mr W's reopened complaint
+Mr S' reopened complaint

-Turning to Carey's comments about Mr W's case being reopened with our Service after it had been withdrawn, this doesn't mean our Service doesn't have jurisdiction to or shouldn't consider this complaint.
+Turning to Carey's comments about Mr S' case being reopened with our Service after it had been withdrawn, this doesn't mean our Service doesn't have jurisdiction to or shouldn't consider this complaint.
 I think we can and should consider it.

 DISP doesn't stipulate that once a complaint is withdrawn we can't consider it anymore.
 I recognise that DISP 3.5.9 (4) and DISP 3.5.15 give our Service the discretion to treat complaints as withdrawn if a complainant doesn't supply requested information or fails to comply with a time limit.
-But neither apply in the circumstances of Mr W's case.
+But neither apply in the circumstances of Mr S' case.